caitlinraymond12/caitlinraymond12.github.io/_portfolio/A_portuguese.md

 Why did I create this program?

 I created this program because I love learning new languages.
 I think its amazing learning what unique phrases different languages have, and how even within a language there are different words and expressions based on the region where it is spoken.
 I taught myself Spanish in the summer of 2023.
 How did I do it?
 I started with the verbs.
 I first learned how to conjugate the top 100 verbs in the present tense for yo, tu, ella/el/usted, nosotros, ellas/ellos/ustedes.
 Then I moved onto the preterite, then the past perfect, and I made my way through all the tenses, only studying the verbs.
-Once I knew the top 100, then the top 300 most used verbs, I began to read sentences, then articles, and eventually books, all started on my basic knowledge of the Spanish verbs.
+Soon I knew the top 100, then the top 300 most used verbs, I began to read sentences, then articles, and eventually books, all growing from the basic knowledge of the Spanish verbs.

-The purpose of explaining my journey with learning Spanish was to highlight how I learned it by focusing on verbs.
-Learning the verbs and how to conjugate them allowed me to learn Spanish in a very efficent and effective way.
-So, when I decided that the next language I wanted to tackle was Portuguese, I decided I wanted to do it in the same way, start with the verbs.
+The purpose of explaining my journey with learning Spanish is to highlight how I learned it by focusing on verbs.
+Learning the verbs and how to conjugate them allowed me to learn Spanish in a fast, effective way.
+So, when I decided that the next language I wanted to tackle was Portuguese, I decided to do it in the same way: start with the verbs.

 The issue with this approach, as I found out, is there is no program out there that allows you to just practice Portuguese verbs.
 When I learned Spanish, I used an app called Ella Verbs, which was for Spanish only.
 I could not find a program that was as effective that focuses on learning Portuguese verbs only.
-I knew this was the way I wanted to learn it, so since I couldn't find a suitable program for me online, I created it.
+I knew this was the way I wanted to learn it, so since I couldn't find a suitable program online, I decided to create it for myself.

+This is one of my favorite things about programming.
+If there's something I want, I can go out and create it.
+I don't have to wait for something else to create an idea I already had, or settle for a version of something that I know isn't perfect for me.
+I have the ability to create great things, so why not use it?

 ## Structs and Hashtables